-Addressing homework problems is critical, since they are major reasons children with attention deficit disorder (ADHD) fail in school.
+Addressing homework problems is critical, since they are major reasons children with attention deficit disorder (ADHD or ADD) fail in school.
 Almost every parent of a student with ADHD has been on the front lines of homework battles.
 Keep in mind that homework doesn’t have to be exhaustive to be effective.

 Solutions: in the Classroom

-- Appoint “row captains.”
+- Appoint “row captains” Many of our children have trouble keeping assignment books, so have another student check his work.
+My favorite is to appoint a row captain for each row in your classroom.
 At the beginning of class, these designated “leaders” should collect completed homework.
 At the end of class, they should check to see that homework assignments have been written down by each student in their row.